Asprosaurus: Description

 Asprosaurus has an estimated skull length of 18–20 cm.
 It is probably larger than Chianghsia, whose skull length is estimated up to 17.5–18 cm in total and the snout-vent length around 1–1.25 m.
 The jugal of Asprosaurus preserves an angulated orbital margin, but lacks osteoderms and differs in shape from that of the Chinese monstersaurian Zhongyuanxi.

 Paleobiology

 Various genera of large anguimorph lizards from the Late Cretaceous including Asprosaurus have been found in close proximity to the dinosaur eggs, so it is possible that these lizards are nest raiders.
 Asprosaurus might have been able to dig into nests using powerful forelimb muscles, which is inferred based on the morphology of the scapulocoracoid and humerus.
-If Asprosaurus instead represents a mosasauroid, it would have been either a fully aquatic or a semiaquatic marine lizard.
+If Asprosaurus instead represents a mosasauroid, it would have been either a fully aquatic or a semiaquatic lizard.

 Classification

 In 2015, the describers of Asprosaurus initially classified this taxon within Monstersauria.
 In their 2025 description of the new Late Cretaceous monstersaurian Bolg amondol, Woolley and colleagues included Asprosaurus in a strictly morphology-based phylogenetic analysis, which recovered Asprosaurus within Mosasauroidea, forming a clade with Aigialosaurus and Eonatator.
 The authors suggested that this result is unsurprising, as Asprosaurus lacks complete, diagnostic characters of monstersaurians, though they noted the uncertainty of its taxonomic affinities within Anguimorpha.
 The results of the morphology-based phylogenetic analysis are displayed in the cladogram below: